Kobe Bryant: Sexual assault case

-In the summer of 2003, the sheriff's office of Eagle, Colorado, arrested Bryant in connection with an investigation of a sexual assault complaint filed by a 19-year-old hotel employee.
-Bryant had checked into The Lodge and Spa at Cordillera in Eagle County in advance of undergoing knee surgery nearby.
-The accuser stated that Bryant raped her in his hotel room the night before he was to have the procedure.
-Bryant admitted to an adulterous sexual encounter with his accuser but denied her sexual assault allegation.
-Bryant was charged on June 18, 2003.

-The accusation had a negative impact on Bryant's reputation, and the public's perception of him plummeted; his endorsement contracts with McDonald's and Nutella were terminated.
-Sales for Bryant's replica jersey fell significantly.
-In September 2004, the assault case was dropped by prosecutors after the accuser decided not to testify at the trial.
-Afterward, Bryant agreed to apologize to her for the incident, including his public mea culpa: "Although I truly believe this encounter between us was consensual, I recognize now that she did not and does not view this incident the same way I did.
+In the summer of 2003, the sheriff's office of Eagle, Colorado, arrested Bryant in with a sexual assault complaint filed by a 19-year-old hotel employee.
+Bryant was there for knee surgery.
+The accuser stated that Bryant raped her in his hotel room the night before the procedure.
+Bryant admitted to an adulterous sexual encounter with his accuser, but denied her sexual assault allegation.
+Bryant was charged on July 18, 2003.
+The accusation damaged Bryant's reputation, and the public's perception of him plummeted; McDonald's and Nutella terminated endorsement contracts.
+Sales for Bryant's replica jersey fell.
+In September 2004, the assault case was dropped by prosecutors after the accuser decided not to testify.
+Bryant agreed to apologize to her for the incident, including a public mea culpa: "Although I truly believe this encounter between us was consensual, I recognize now that she did not and does not view this incident the same way I did.
 After months of reviewing discovery, listening to her attorney, and even her testimony in person, I now understand how she feels that she did not consent to this encounter."
 The accuser filed a separate lawsuit against Bryant, which the two sides settled privately.